TrilokGeer/ocp-release-operator-sdk/README.md

 Now make a pull request.
 ```

-When the script is finished, you will be in a `UPSTREAM-TAG-rebase-master`
+When the script is finished, you will be in a `UPSTREAM-TAG-rebase-main`
 branch.
-In our example above we were in `v1.4.1-rebase-master`.
+In our example above we were in `v1.4.1-rebase-main`.
 For more
 information about the output see the [breakdown of UPSTREAM-MERGE.sh
 output](#breakdown-of-upstream-merge.sh-output) section below.